 Best Known Songs: ‘Good Morning Baltimore’, ‘Big Blonde and Beautiful’ and ‘You Can’t Stop The Beat’

-Set in 60’s America, with huge hair and huge dreams, Tracy Turnblad, who’s on the slightly plumper side, dreams of dancing on ‘The Corny Collins’ show.
-From luck and talent, she gets a spot on the show, much to the anger of the station’s producer ‘Velma’.
+Set in 60’s America, with huge hair and huge dreams, Tracy Turnblad dreams of dancing on ‘The Corny Collins’ show.
+Thanks to luck and talent, she gets a spot on the show, much to the anger of the station’s producer ‘Velma’.
 Tracy rallies against racism and makes huge movements against the discrimination of people of colour.
 The show’s lead dancer and heart-throb, ‘Link’, falls in love with Tracy.
 The film ends with the show becoming integrated.
 Aimed at a younger audience, Hairspray opened the door for talking more about racial discrimination as well as advocating body positivity within younger audiences.
-That, mixed with feel-good songs and colourful sets and outfits, makes for a great night of sing-along fun!
+Further mixed with feel-good musical numbers and colourful sets and outfits, this makes for a great night of sing-along fun!